"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 This fund was established in memory of Anna Green, Lower School Learning Specialist, to help children who need learning support.

-Artist for Artists
+Artists for Artists Fund

 Avery Arts Endowed Scholarship Fund

-Established by Milton and Sally Avery, grandparents of Sean Cavanaugh ’87, to provide financial aid for students talented in the arts.
+This endowed fund was established by Milton and Sally Avery, grandparents of Sean Cavanaugh ’87, to provide financial aid for students talented in the arts.

 Ayrev Davis Harshbarger Fund

-Benefit Auction Endowment for Financial Aid
+Benefit Auction Endowment for Financial Aid (2019)

 Bertram Gibson III '87 Scholarship Fund